Symptoms of mouth and oropharyngeal cancer

 Pain in your mouth

-Pain, discomfort or swelling in your mouth that doesn't go away is the other most common symptom of mouth cancer.
+Pain, discomfort or swelling in your mouth that doesn't go away may be present with other symptoms of mouth cancer.

 Red or white patches in the mouth or throat

 An abnormal looking patch in your mouth or throat could be a sign of pre cancerous changes or cancer.
-They can sometimes be painful.
+They can sometimes be painful and include:

 Red and white patches in the mouth can also be caused by a fungal infection called thrush.
 The white patches usually rub off, leaving a sore red patch underneath.
 If you have anti fungal treatment, and the patches go away, they are not related to cancer.

-Mouth cancer can cause pain or a burning sensation when chewing and swallowing food.
+Mouth cancer can cause pain or a burning sensation when chewing and swallowing food that doesn't get better after a few days.
 Or you might feel like your food is sticking in your throat.
 Difficulty swallowing can also be caused by a narrowing of the food pipe (oesophagus).

 Speech problems